 The Surface Pro X is undeniably a good tablet for gaming and was designed with performance in mind.
 What sets it apart from other Microsoft devices is that it features the SQ1, Microsoft’s first-ever original processor, which the company co-developed with Qualcomm.

-The tablet comes with 8GB or 16GB of RAM, which is just enough for slightly more demanding games, has a clip-on keyboard attached, and a responsive touchpad.
+The tablet comes with 8GB or 16GB of RAM, which is just enough for slightly more demanding games and has a clip-on keyboard attached and a responsive touchpad.